mccalluc/mccalluc.github.io/resume/verse.md

 Perhaps a little flaky?
 Take your guess.

 A sense of poetry?
 Quite clearly, "no".<br>
-A work history can follow here below:
+A work history will follow here below:

 Since '16 I'm at Harvard Medical,<br>
 making bio-info visual.